joseppbenvenuto/S_P_500_Index_Analysis/README.md

 Decade 3: 1999 - 2009<br>
 Decade 4: 2009 - 2019<br>

-The analysis will seek to understand the compounded returns (not including dividends) the index has produced in the above time frames.
+The analysis saught to understand the compounded returns (not including dividends) the index has produced in the above time frames.

-Within each time frame, A/B will be performed to see if the means of prices between decades are statistically significant.
-The goal is to observe if the closing prices are higher or lower between the time frames and determine the risk of the investment.
+Within each time frame, A/B was performed to see if the means of prices between decades are statistically significant.
+The goal was to observe if the closing prices are higher or lower between the time frames and determine the risk of the investment.

-Further, Monte Carlo simulations will be performed to further assess risk.
-Using the Monte Carlo results, an average compounded return will be calculated to observe the simulated annual returns in addition to the actual compounded results in each time frame.
+Further, Monte Carlo simulations was performed to further assess risk.
+Using the Monte Carlo results, an average compounded return was calculated to observe the simulated annual returns in addition to the actual compounded results in each time frame.

 ## Methods Used